TREASURIES-Yields gain as inflation, personal income rise

 Meanwhile, analysts warned against reading too much into this week’s market moves, with volumes in decline and expected to continue to worsen heading into the Christmas and New Year holidays when many traders will be out, or reluctant to take risk.

-The bond market will close early on Friday at 2 p.m.
+The bond market closed early on Friday at 2 p.m.
 EST and will be closed on Monday.

 Price